Decidability of theories of modules over tubular algebras: Almost all slopes and Presburger arithmetic

 \section{Almost all slopes and Presburger arithmetic}

-By Presburger arithmetic we mean $\Z$ equipped with the usual addition and order together with a constant for $0$.
-The theory of Presburger arithmetic is decidable.
+The language of Presburger arithmetic is $\mcal{L}_{\text{Pr}}:=(+,<,0)$ where $+$ is a binary function symbol, $<$ is a binary relation symbol and $0$ is a constant symbol.
+Presburger arithmetic is the theory of $\Z$ in $\mcal{L}_{\text{Pr}}$ where $+$ is interpreted as the usual addition on $\Z$, $<$ is interpreted as the usual order on $\Z$ and $0$ is interpreted as the additive unit in $\Z$.
+Presburger arithmetic is decidable.
 For more information about Presburger arithmetic see \cite{Markermodeltheory} (see \cite[3.1.21]{Markermodeltheory} for the proof of decidability).

+We start this section by showing that for a tubular algebra $R$, the set of $x\in \Z^n\cong K_0(R)$ such that $x$ is the dimension vector of some indecomposable $X\in\mod\text{-}R$ is a definable subset of $\Z^n$ in the language of Presburger arithmetic \ref{dimvecofinddefinPres}.
+In order to do this, we will use the fact that $\mod\text{-}R$ is controlled by $\chi_R$, in particular that the dimension vectors of indecomposable finite-dimensional $R$-modules correspond exactly to the positive connected radical and root vectors of $\chi_R$.
+Note, however, that if we add a function symbol $\chi$ to Presburger arithmetic and interpret it as any non-zero quadratic form on $\Z$ then we can define multiplication in $\Z$ and hence, the theory becomes undecidable.
+So instead we argue that for $\chi_R$ the Euler quadratic form on $K_0(R)$, the set of $x\in\Z^n$ such that $\chi_R(x)=0$ or $\chi_R(x)=1$ is already a definable subset of $\Z^n$ in the language of Presburger arithmetic.

 \begin{lemma} \quad For any pure subgroup $G$ of $\Z^n$ there is an $n$-formula $\Delta(x_1,\ldots,x_n)$ in the language of Presburger arithmetic such that $(g_1,\ldots,g_n)$ is in $G$ if and only if $\Delta(g_1,\ldots,g_n)$ holds in $\Z$. \end{lemma} \begin{proof} Let $V$ be the $\Q$-linear span of $G$ as a subset of $\Q^n$.
 Since $G$ is pure, $V\cap \Z^n=G$.
 Since $V$ is a subspace of $\Q^n$ there is a matrix $A$ with entries from $\Q$ such that $v\in V$ if and only if $vA=0$.
 By multiplying $A$ by some integer, we may assume that $A$ has integer entries.
 Now, for any $g\in \Z^n$, $g\in G$ if and only if $gA=0$.
 Let $\Delta(x_1,\ldots,x_n)$ be the formula $(x_1,\ldots,x_n)A=0$.
 Note that $\Delta$ is a formula without parameters. \end{proof}